Well what an evening of live music that was, enjoyed by over 80 people who braved a wet and windy night to come out to Harwell Village Hall.

 We look forward to having them back in October 2019, when there will be an additional band member in tow as the couple are expecting a baby in January.

 "A rebel rousing act" is how one of the audience described Fred's House.
 They had the audience clapping, foot tapping and even some dancing as they provided their usual blend of folk-rock.
-They performed to our largest audience to date of 90 people all of had a great time.
+They performed to our largest audience to date of 90 people all of whom had a great time.

 The evening was open by Harwell's own Adam Barnes who had flown inform Zurich the night before having just does a small European tour.
 He sang a collection of songs from his latest album "Vacancy at NASA" as well as some old favourites and was called back for an encore where he did his version of Abba's Dancing Queen.